wearpants/instrument/README.rst

 instrument
 ==========

-`instrument <http://github.com/wearpants/instrument>`__ provides timing and counting for iterators (and other code segments).
+`instrument <http://github.com/wearpants/instrument>`__ provides instrumentation primitives for metrics and benchmarking.
 It can be used to:

 * monitor runtime behavior in production systems
 * conduct performance benchmarks
 * easily generate plots/graphs and statistics

-Get it from the cheeseshop today:
+Get it from PyPI today:

   `pip install instrument`

+Python `Instrument` was formerly known as `Measure It`.

 :author: Pete Fein <pete@wearpants.org>
 :license: BSD